Valuative invariants for large classes of matroids: Applications to basic valuative invariants

 \begin{teo}[\cite{katzman}] The Ehrhart polynomial of the uniform matroid~$\U_{k,n}$ is given by

 \end{teo}

 Although this formula is compact, proving that it yields a polynomial with positive coefficients is a challenging problem.
 Notice that it is an alternating sum, and that the variable $t$ appears inside a binomial coefficient that sometimes has negative terms when expanded.
 The main result in \cite{ferroni1} is a combinatorial formula for the coefficients of the above polynomial that shows manifestly that they are positive.
-In \cite[Theorem 3.8]{knauer-martinez-ramirez} Knauer et al.\ found a formula for the Ehrhart polynomial of a minimal matroid, in terms of Bernoulli numbers and symmetric functions evaluated at certain integers.
+In \cite[Theorem~3.8]{knauer-martinez-ramirez} Knauer, Mart\'inez-Sandoval, and Ram\'irez-Alfons\'in found a formula for the Ehrhart polynomial of a minimal matroid, in terms of Bernoulli numbers and symmetric functions evaluated at certain integers.
 Later, Ferroni \cite{ferroni2} provided the following formulas.

-\begin{prop}[\cite{ferroni2}] The Ehrhart polynomial of the base polytope of the minimal matroid $\mathsf{T}_{k,n}$ is given by
+\begin{prop}[\cite{ferroni2}] The Ehrhart polynomial of the base polytope of the minimal matroid $\mathsf{T}_{k,n}:=\LL_{k-1,k,k,n}$ is given by

 \end{prop}

 The second of these two formulas reveals immediately that the coefficients of $\ehr(\mathsf{T}_{k,n},t)$ are always positive.
 Moreover, the shifted evaluation $\ehr(\mathsf{T}_{k,n},t-1)$ has non-negative coefficients.